 Conducting follow-up and lead generation after the trade show

-Classify and Qualify Leads
+Classify and qualify leads

 First, group your leads according to their degree of participation and interest.
 You can assign a group for those who merely inquired about the product and another group for those who requested a demo.

 Then, qualify your leads either as cold or hot.
 Cold leads are those who show interest but are not ready to make a purchase yet.
 Meanwhile, a hot lead is already ripe for a transaction.
-If you want accurate data and metrics on onsite leads, we at Expo Logic can help you out.
+If you want accurate data and metrics on onsite leads, the trade show-tested teamExpo Logic can help.

 Utilize the correct sales strategies

 To generate more leads and turn existing ones into sales, you should utilize effective post-trade show marketing strategies.
 You can send follow-up emails to cold leads and either re-introduce, remind, or re-engage them with your products and services.
 Meanwhile, let your most experienced sales agents handle the hot leads.
-You can likewise directly call these leads to get a more immediate response.

 Aside from knowing how to set up a trade show, you should also learn to measure and analyze your event’s success.